NIKHIL7154/backend-exp3/README.md

-#Project Title: Signup Page with Node.js and Express
+# Project Title: Signup Page with Node.js and Express

+## Description
-##This project implements a simple signup page using Node.js and Express.
+This project implements a simple signup page using Node.js and Express.
 Users can input their data, which is then stored in a file on the server.

-#Getting Started:
+## Getting Started
-##To run the project locally, follow these steps:
+To run the project locally, follow these steps:

-Clone the repository.
+1. Clone the repository.
-Install dependencies.
+2. Install dependencies.
-Start the server.
+3. Start the server.
-Access the signup page by navigating to http://localhost:3000/signup.html.
+4. Access the signup page by navigating to `http://localhost:3000/signup.html`.

-Dependencies:
+## Dependencies

-Express.js
+- Express.js
-body-parser
+- body-parser
-multer
+- multer

-Project Structure:
+## Project Structure

-app.js: Backend server code using Node.js and Express. public/signup.html: Frontend HTML file for the signup page.
+- `app.js`: Backend server code using Node.js and Express.
+- `public/signup.html`: Frontend HTML file for the signup page.